 Jawor Castle, Medieval castle in Jawor, Poland

-Jawor Castle is a fortified complex in Poland with a triangular layout and thick stone walls.
-It contains a defensive tower, residential buildings, and outbuildings linked by sturdy fortifications.
+Jawor Castle is a medieval fortified complex in the town of Jawor in Lower Silesia, built around a triangular layout with thick stone walls.
+A defensive tower, residential buildings, and outbuildings are all connected within the surviving fortifications.

 The castle was founded around 1220 under Prince Bolek I and became the center of the independent Duchy of Jawor.
-Over the centuries it lost its political importance, was rebuilt, and eventually used for other purposes.
+Over the following centuries it was rebuilt several times as it passed through different hands and functions.

 The community of curious travelers